subconsciousnetwork/subtext/rfcs/2021-06-01-multilinks.md

 Disadvantages:

 - Comma is a [reserved sub-delimiter character in URLs](https://datatracker.ietf.org/doc/html/rfc3986#page-11).
 That means we MUST delimit by comma AND space.
+Even so, this ambiguity causes practical problems with parsing in practice ([example](https://github.com/simplecrawler/simplecrawler/issues/413)).
 - Minor: the delimiter between URL and text is the same, so you have to test the last item to determine if it is a URL.

 ## Fancy space disambiguation